Edit Approval (Workflow)

 Level 4 Contributor(s) make content edits.

 The Approver reviews the page.
 If the page is deemed “ready” for publish, the Approver can publish.
-If the page is deemed “not ready” for publish, the page is sent back to the original Level 4 Contributor with feedback on necessary changes.
-If the approval is sent back the changes are removed.
+If the page is deemed “not ready” for publish, the page is sent back with feedback on necessary changes.
+If the approver sends back the changes they are automatically removed.
 We strongly recommend to Save a Version of the changes before submitting them.
-If the approver rejects work, work with saved version to make necessary edits instead of starting from the beginning.
+If the approver rejects work, the content contributor can work in the saved version to make necessary edits instead of starting from the beginning.

 The Workflow Screen shows content that you have submitted to another user for approval or received from another user.
 Additionally, it shows content that has passed through or completed a workflow process (such as when content was approved and published, the request was declined, or canceled).